EmInReLab/PHPFixer/README.md

 $ npm run build
 ```

-Got ot extentions, click the 'views and more action' and import the vsix file.
+Go ot extentions, click the 'views and more action' and import the vsix file.

 Open the buggy PHP prgram.